brooksmarka/nextjs-blog/posts/creating-a-postgres-db-part-2.md

 Thats it!
 Your database is now initialized.

 In this blog post we learned how to pull down a database image from docker hub, initialize it, read logs and populate it using a free GUI tool called tableplus.

+In the next post in this series I'll show how to connect to our database within our repository and eventually use **sqlc** to generate CRUD Go code!
+Heads will explode!
+Well at least mine...

 I hope this was helpful and thanks for reading.